earthbucks/earthbucks/docs/prompt.md

 EarthBucks should be as user-friendly as possible.
 For the most part, that means not seeing keys, but when keys are visible, they should be readable and include a checksum.
 The EarthBucks key string format solves this problem.

 Ryan X. Charles

+---

+### Client-Side Key Management

+May 1, 2024

+It is important for security that users manage their own keys.
+If one or a handful of servers have all the keys, that creates a giant security honeypot that would draw attackers.
+But if users have their own keys, and validate their own transactions, then the network is much more secure.

+Consider that the more the keys are distributed, the higher cost for an attacker to gather those keys.
+For the same amount of value stored in the tokens, the cost can be raised arbitrarily by distributing the value over keys and over more independent systems.

+The first version of the wallet will require that the user generate a key client-side that is never sent to a server.
+While this is not ideal for every user, it is not too hard these days as most users have password managers.
+The user can simply store their master key in a password manager.

+Over the long-run, there are ways to make client-side key management easier.
+An encrypted backup of each key can be sent to semi-trusted third-parties, who can't see the key, but who can, together, reveal the key only to the original owner.
+Imagine if one party has an encrypted backup, and another party has the key to decrypt that backup, and both of those parties send both pieces to the owner.
+This enables the owner to recover their key.
+I call this strategy "two factor friend" - have your friends store material that can be used to recover your key.

+Two factor friend is not the only strategy for key management.
+Users can use multisig outputs which require multiple independent keys.
+If the user has not lost two of their devices, but only one, in a 2 of 3 multisig output, then they can recover their funds.

+The first version of the EarthBucks wallet will simply require the user recall their primary key.
+This will be adequate for launch day and all early users.
+However, we can and will improve the user experience of managing keys over time.

+Note that, although I do not plan to launch a custodial service, custodial key management is, of course, also possible, which may be better for some users, even though it creates a honeypot for attackers.

+Ryan X. Charles